 Andrew Rae did the illustrations while Erik Marinovich from Friends of Type created the typography.

-After I was laid off during the COVID-19 pandemic the only thing harder to come by than a new job was toilet paper.
-I missed creative directors shitting on my work, so I decided to print my ‘Crappy Portfolio’ on a roll of TP and sell it for the price of my salary.
+Like so many others, I was laid off during the COVID-19 pandemic.
+The only thing harder to come by than a new job was toilet paper.
+So I decided to print my ‘Crappy Portfolio’ on a roll of TP and sell it for the price of my salary.
 A roll for a role, if you will.
-I even put it on Amazon.

 Little Black Book Online, AgencySpy, PR Week and Reel 360 were nice enough to cover it.